 Wed.
 October 13, 2021 – 2:00 PM – 3:00 PM

-This presentation by Chanel Porchia-Albert, Founder & CEO of Ancient Song Doula Services, Inc, will provide knowledge gain related to care options for grief support after perinatal loss and intent to change practice by including information or tools presented into professional practice.
+This presentation by Chanel Porchia-Albert, Founder & CEO of Ancient Song Doula Services, Inc, provides knowledge gain related to care options for grief support after perinatal loss and intent to change practice by including information or tools presented into professional practice.

 Chanel Porchia-Albert, community-based organization offers quality doula services to women of color and low-income families within a reproductive and birth justice framework.
 She is also a consultant with the Association of Maternal and Child Health Programs and the Co-Director of JustBirth Space – COVID-19 Response, which provides comprehensive and person-centered virtual perinatal support during pregnancy, birth, and the postpartum period.
 As an activist, doula, consultant, and speaker, Ms. Porchia-Albert has impacted healthcare and public policy related to birth outcomes and equity across the greater New York region, nationally, and internationally.